rdo-infra/rdo-mkdocs-website/docs/deploy/index.md

 [This project](https://github.com/openstack/openstack-ansible) has partial support for RDO as provider for binary installations in CentOS, hovewer it's not tested in our CI.
 Main documentation can be find [here](https://docs.openstack.org/openstack-ansible/latest/), there is also available a [deployment guide](https://docs.openstack.org/project-deploy-guide/openstack-ansible/latest/).

+## RDO with Ceph as storage

+Under this [article](./install-with-ceph.md) you can find instructions how to install RDO with Ceph as storage.

 ## RDO on OKD - experimental